nfdi4plants/nfdi4plants.knowledgebase/src/docs/tutorials/QuickStart_swate.md

 Fill the cells beneath each building block with ontology terms to note the respective *Characteristics, Parameter,* and *Factor* values of your experiment.
 Using the ontology term search function, you can fill multiple cells at once.

-1. When *Use related term directed search* (A) is enabled, SWATE will suggest a selection of suitable terms within the ontology for the column header, e.g. *TripleTOF* *5600* for *instrument model.*
+1. When *Use related term directed search* (A) is enabled, Swate will suggest a selection of suitable terms within the ontology for the column header, e.g. *TripleTOF* *5600* for *instrument model.*

-2. When term directed search (A) is disabled, SWATE will still suggest ontology terms, but without relation to the column header.
+2. When term directed search (A) is disabled, Swate will still suggest ontology terms, but without relation to the column header.